 3. Look into school scholarships or grants

 Colleges and universities can be another source of scholarship and grant funding when you don’t qualify for federal financial aid.
-Many schools offer both options to students who qualify based on financial need or academic merit.
-There may be separate scholarship programs for incoming athletes.
+Many schools offer both options to students who qualify based on one or a combination of the following:

 When searching for school-specific programs, pay attention to application deadlines.
 Programs may have limited funding available and offer scholarship or grant funding on a first-come, first-served basis.
 Cast the net wide and apply for multiple scholarships or grants to improve your chances of receiving an award.

 Again, you can talk to your school’s financial aid office about available options and how to apply for scholarships and grants.
-Ask about scholarships offered by civic organizations, nonprofits, or businesses in your local area.
+You can also ask about scholarships offered by civic organizations, nonprofits, or businesses in your local area.

 4. Consider private student loans

 While federal loans have low, fixed interest rates, private student loans may have variable or adjustable rates.
-The amount you can borrow can vary by lender, and with most private loans, you’ll need a good credit score or a cosigner with good credit to qualify.
+The amount you can borrow varies by lender, and with most private loans, you’ll need a good credit score or a cosigner with good credit to qualify.

 Private student loans lack some of the benefits of federal loans, including deferment and forbearance periods, as well as the opportunity to pursue loan forgiveness.